Merced River: Hydrology

 Much of the Merced River basin is at high elevation, where an alpine climate prevails.
-The Sierra receives heavy snowfall in the winter, which melts in the spring and early summer causing annual flooding.
-By late autumn the river level has dropped considerably, and some smaller tributaries dry up altogether.
-Up to 85% of the flow above Happy Isles comes from melting snow.
-In the dry season, groundwater provides the only base flow to the river.
-In addition, the river is fed by dozens of high Sierra lakes, the largest of which include Merced Lake, Tenaya Lake, Ostrander Lake, the Chain Lakes, and May Lake.
-The foothills experience a drier Mediterranean climate, while the San Joaquin Valley floor is dry enough to be considered semi-desert.
+The Sierra receives heavy snowfall in winter, which melts in spring and early summer, causing annual flooding.
+By late autumn, the river level has dropped considerably, and some smaller tributaries dry up altogether.
+Up to 85 percent of the flow above Happy Isles comes from snowmelt.
+In the dry season, groundwater provides the only base flow.
+The river is also fed by dozens of high Sierra lakes, the largest of which include Merced Lake, Tenaya Lake, Ostrander Lake, the Chain Lakes, and May Lake.
+The foothills experience a drier Mediterranean climate, while the San Joaquin Valley floor is dry enough to be classified as semi-arid.